fadhilkurnia/distann/README.md

     cmake ..
     make
     ```
     The last command will generate an executable called `backend` (or `backend.exe` in Windows).
-On linux or Mac can run open backend by doing ./backend
+On linux or Mac can test backend by running ./backend in terminal, then go to http://localhost:9000
 2.
 TBD